RfidResearchGroup/ChameleonUltra/docs/cli.md

 4. Download and install [cmake](https://cmake.org/download/).
 Again, when asked, add to your path

 5. Download and install [python](https://www.python.org/downloads/).
-When asked, add to your path (small checkbox in the bottom left)
+When asked, add to your path (small checkbox in the bottom left).
+Python 3.9 or above is required.

 6. Choose a suitable location and open a terminal.
 Clone the repository with `git clone https://github.com/RfidResearchGroup/ChameleonUltra.git`